 Sidney C. Huntington Jr/sr High School

-- Sidney C. Huntington Jr/sr High School's student population of 46 students has stayed relatively flat over five school years.
+- Sidney C. Huntington Jr/sr High School's student population of 41 students has declined by 6% over five school years.

-- The teacher population of 10 teachers has grown by 25% over five school years.
+- The teacher population of 5 teachers has declined by 37% over five school years.

 |Grades Offered||Grades 7-12|

 - Sidney C. Huntington Jr/sr High School is ranked within the bottom 50% of all 466 schools in Alaska (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 8:1 has increased from 6:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (AK)|

 |Student : Teacher Ratio||8:1||17:1|